SaitDev/MobArenaExtension/README.md

 Extend the supporting for 3rd pt plugins or additional features

 ## Getting Started
-Login and download a snapshot from [Circle CI](https://circleci.com/gh/SaitDev/MobArenaExtension/tree/master) (from a successfully build, tab Artifacts).
+* Login and download a snapshot from [Circle CI](https://circleci.com/gh/SaitDev/MobArenaExtension/tree/master) (from a successfully build, tab Artifacts).
+You cant see artifacts if you dont login circleci.
 Install to your plugins folder.
-Make sure you dont forget to install MobArena as well.
-You cant see artifacts if you dont login circleci
+Make sure you dont forget to install MobArena as well
+* Enable which module you wanna in `plugins/MobArenaExtension/config.yml`

+### Supported Plugins

 `MythicMobs`
 * Install MythicMobs.
 Then create cool mobs ([docs](https://mythicmobs.net/manual/) on their offical website)
 * Restart your server (see [Known issues](#Known-Issues))
 * Use mythic mob's name in arena waves config

+`PlaceholderAPI`

+Added placeholder (still updating):
+* mobarena_prefix: global prefix
+* mobarena_total_enabled: amount of arenas is enabled
+* mobarena_arena_name: name of arena that player is in
+* mobarena_arena_prefix: prefix of arena that player is in

+`DiscordSRV`

 Next support plugins PlaceholderAPI, Denizen